 (9) I have had the time and financial resources to work for nothing;

-(10) I have the strength of character to persevere regardless of any opposition.
+(10) I am motivated to persevere regardless of any opposition.

 A man could never figure out what I have concluded.
 A man cannot possibly imagine the sexual inertness of the female body.
-It would be equally impossible for an unresponsive woman to understand sexuality.
-Any woman can appreciate the sexual behaviours she needs to employ to have a sexual relationship with a man (or a woman for that matter).
-But without the experience of orgasm, it is impossible for a woman to appreciate male sexuality.
-As a responsive woman, I have been able to empathise with the male perspective to some extent.
-Many experiences (such as sex drive for example) are a complete mystery to me.
-I often wonder what a man feels sexually and what a sex drive feels like.
+Any woman can appreciate the behaviours she needs to employ to have a sexual relationship with a man (or a woman for that matter).
+But as a responsive woman, I have been able to empathise with the male perspective to some extent.
+I have slowly come to realise that we look at female responsiveness from the wrong perspective.
+It parallels rather than complements the male experience.